krussll/howtoplaysport/_posts/lawn-bowls-dress-code.md

 When choosing what to wear to play bowls comfort and ease of movement should be your top priorities.

-So long as your choices meet the general guideance above you can't go too far wrong.
+So long as your choices meet the general guidance above you can't go too far wrong.

 Of course, if you are ever in doubt don't hesitate to ask your club captain or coach and they will be glad to help.